SacitDev/E-HealthSample/README.md

 #### Small E-health Management System

-The Small E-health Management System is a Java-based application created by SacitDev, designed to simulate a digital healthcare environment.
+The Small E-health Management System is a Java-based application created by Michael, designed to simulate a digital healthcare environment.
 This project leverages Object-Oriented Programming principles to manage patient and doctor data, appointments, diseases, drug prescriptions, and integrates entities like pharmacies and universities.

 ---